The Mail Online

 One astrologer and life coach, who interviewed hundreds of men for her new book, claims she has learned the secrets of their souls and now she's eager to share them with the women of the world.

-Linda Joyce, who describes herself as 'a one-woman powerhouse for people looking for a pragmatic strategy to solving difficult personal problems,' has just penned The Untold Story, Interviews With Men and thinks she's cracked what makes men happy.
+Linda Joyce, who describes herself as 'a one-woman powerhouse for people looking for a pragmatic strategy to solving difficult personal problems,' has just penned The Man Thing: One Hundred Interviews with Men and thinks she's cracked what makes men happy.

 Linda, who interviewed hundreds of men - ranging from her local coffee shop assistant to hedge-fund owners - about their views on dating and love, said: 'I was curious about how men were dealing with the changing role of women in society and it's safe to say that I am amazed at how traditional men are.'